aweymo/cs_land_4/index.md

     class="s1">Native American<br></span>· <span class="s1">Norwegian<br></span>·
     <span class="s1">Polish<br></span>· <span class="s1">South Asian</span><strong><br><br>These
-    communities were selected using two resources.</strong><br><br>The first was the 13th Federal Census of 1910.
-I chose this document because it is conveniently centered in this project's time span, and it is one of the first documents to include ethnicity in the population numbers for Washington and Oregon state.
-Of course, these numbers need to be read with extreme skepticism, but they do provide us with an insight into the diversity of the Pacific Northwest at this moment.<br><br>The second resource that informed my focus was the Northwest Room, the archive of the Tacoma Public Library.
-Anna Trammell, the Lead Historian for the Northwest Room and also the sponsor of this Capstone, curated archival collections and oral history recordings which applied to my area of focus and needed organization, finding aids and digitization.<br><br>These projects helped me learn about the Norwegian American community through the <strong>Ancient Order of Vikings</strong>, a fraternal organization for immigrants, and the Puyallup Valley chapter of the
+    communities were selected using two resources.</strong><br><br>The first was the
-    <strong>Japanese American Citizens League</strong>, a nationwide organization
+    <strong>13th Federal Census of 1910</strong>.
+I chose this document because it
-    which played a crucial role in WWII incarceration.
+    is conveniently centered in this project's time span, and it is one of the first documents to include ethnicity in the population numbers for Washington and Oregon state.
+Of course, these numbers need to be read with extreme skepticism, but they do provide us with an insight into the diversity of the Pacific Northwest at this moment.<br><br>The second resource that informed my focus was the <strong>Northwest Room</strong>, the archive of the Tacoma Public Library.
+Anna Trammell, the Lead Historian for the Northwest Room and also the sponsor of this Capstone, curated archival collections and oral history recordings which applied to my area of focus and needed organization, finding aids and digitization.<br><br>These projects helped me learn about the Norwegian American community through the <strong>Ancient Order of Vikings</strong>, a fraternal organization for immigrants, and the Puyallup Valley chapter of the <strong>Japanese American Citizens League</strong>, a nationwide organization which played a crucial role in WWII incarceration.
 I also pulled from the Northwest Room's <em>Bicentennial Oral History Project</em>, where digitized recordings shed light on Puget Sound's Polish, Italian and Native American communities.<br><br><br><br><a href="https://aweymo.github.io/CS.2/item.html?id=maplanguage153" title="Scrap">·
     Excerpt from the Ancient Order of Vikings Scrapbook</a>
   media: